morris/vanilla-prime/README.md

-This repository serves as a guide to Vanilla Prime, as well as boilerplate for adopting it in new projects, lest we suffer eternally from framework churn, and never shake the ghastly, over-engineered coil of contemporary web development stacks.
+This repository serves as a guide to Vanilla Prime, as well as boilerplate for adopting it in new projects, lest we eternally suffer from framework churn, and never shake the ghastly, over-engineered coil of contemporary web development.

 ## Quick Start